bendiksolheim/magic-mirror/README.md

 MagicMirror² seems to be easy enough, and give a good result.
 There also exists a ton of modules.

 ## Log

+### 08.03.2021

+Bought a 15x20 photo frame and mirror foil.
+Cheating a bit with the frame – instead of making it from scratch, I decided to use a prebuilt frame meant for photos.

+The mirror foil failed completely.
+It was black instead of silver, which makes it hard to use as a mirror.
+Ohh well.

 ### 02.03.2021